-Celebrity Voice Actor: Heero Yuy's Voice Actor, Mark Hildreth, is a well known T.V Actor.
-Unfortunately, he won't return to the role due to some reception issues.
+Celebrity Voice Actor: Heero Yuy's Voice Actor, Mark Hildreth, is a well known T.V Actor and voice actor.
+Unfortunately, he hasn't been asked to return to the role (or, more likely, he doesn't want too) due to some reception issues.

 What Could Have Been: In the original draft, episodes 27 and 28 would have been flashbacks, revealing important moments from the Gundam pilots' and Relena's pasts.
 Unfortunately, scheduling conflicts arose which lead to head writer Katsuyuki Sumisawa quitting the series.
 The episodes were turned into recap episodes, and the backstories were archived in the manga Episode Zero.

 Word of God: Director Masashi Ikeda, in an interview with Animerica, said that he didn't intend on a romantic relationship between Heero and Relena because he thought that the political and symbolic relationships between the two were much more important.
 Yaoi Fangirls love to cite this interview as proof that Heero's gay, Quote Mining it (accidentally or intentionally) to remove the other things Ikeda said.
-Like the fact that he didn't intend on any romance (straight, gay, or whatever), or him saying it's only due to his own inability to write "boy-girl romance", or him saying that that doesn't mean Heero and Relena will never ever become a couple (he even admitted he could see it happening somewhere down the line).
+Like the fact that he didn't intend on any romance (straight, gay, or whatever), or him saying that the lack of romance is because of his own inability to write "boy-girl romance", or him saying that that doesn't mean Heero and Relena will never ever become a couple (he even admitted he could see it happening somewhere down the line).

-One episode features what has to be one of the single most Genre Savvy mooks in the history of the franchise.
-This particular mook, whoom this troper seems to recall never even gets a name, comments that "Outer Space has a bad habit of sending menacing objects to Earth"...which summarizes, to some extent or another, not only Wing itself but the vast majority of Gundam series, both before and since.
+One episode features what has to be one of the single most savvy mooks in the history of the franchise.
+This particular mook, whom this troper seems to recall never even gets a name, comments that "Outer Space has a bad habit of sending menacing objects to Earth"...which summarizes, to some extent or another, not only Wing itself but the vast majority of Gundam series, both before and since.